 Treatment with human growth hormone (HGH) is typically advised for children with Prader-Willi syndrome.
-Some Japanese researchers report that discontinuation of the therapy in adult patients led to increase in fat buildup in the body and elevated cholesterol levels.
+Some Japanese researchers report that discontinuation of the therapy in adult patients led to an increase in fat buildup in the body and elevated cholesterol levels.

-Prader-Willi syndrome is a genetic disorder resulting from loss of function of certain genes in the body.
+Prader-Willi syndrome is a genetic disorder resulting from the loss of function of certain genes in the body.
 It is a complex, lifelong condition that can impact numerous parts of the body.
 Most notably, it causes obesity and shortness of height.
 It can also lead to intellectual disability.

 A major reason patients experience obesity and have poor body composition is due to hyperphagia (excessive eating).
-Growth hormone therapy assists the children affected in lowering body fat, building muscle mass, and enhancing overall body composition.
+Growth hormone therapy assists the children affected by lowering body fat, building muscle mass, and enhancing overall body composition.

 The treatment is usually discontinued after a child having the disorder reaches adult height.
 Not much is known about what happens when treatment ceases, especially with regard to fat redistribution.

-However, research coming out of Japan shows that this can lead to increase in fat deposits in the abdominal region in adulthood.
+However, research coming out of Japan shows that this can lead to an increase in fat deposits in the abdominal region in adulthood.
 It can also result in elevated harmful cholesterol levels.